huajianduzhuo-code/heavy_tail_diffusion/README.md

 ## Experiments

+### data
+To generate the data used for each experiment, run the .ipynb file under the corresponding folder in "./data"

 ### training and generation
 This is an example of training and generation using the Pareto dataset.
 Replace the name of the .py file to run other experiments.